inmanta/inmanta-core/docs/source/quickstart.rst

 SSH Root access
 ---------------

-In this tutorial we use agentless deployements, with vm1 as the management machine.
+In this tutorial we use agentless deployments, with vm1 as the management machine.
-This means that it will manage itself and vm2 over ssh.
+This means that it will manage itself and vm2 over SSH.
-This requires root ssh access to vm1 and vm2.
-This means that your public ssh key needs to be installed in the authorized_keys file of the root user on both machines.
+This requires SSH root access to vm1 and vm2.
+This means that your public SSH key needs to be installed in the authorized_keys file of the root user on both machines.

 If your public key is already installed in the current user, you can copy it to the root user with the following commands.